overprotocol/chronos/.github/PULL_REQUEST_TEMPLATE.md

    in review.
 4. Note that PRs updating dependencies and new Go versions are not accepted.
    Please file an issue instead.
-5. A changelog entry is required for user facing issues.
 -->

 **What type of PR is this?**